How to choose keywords during attribution

 • How many?
 One

-• What is happening?
+• Doing what?
 Hiking, climbing, smiling, sport, lifestyle

-– Secondary objects in the photograph (only main): nature, outdoors, mountain, sea, rock, summer, travel, holidays.
+– secondary objects (only main ones): nature, outdoors, mountain, sea, rock, summer, travel, holidays.

-As a result, the following combination of keywords was chosen for the photograph used: woman, female, person, one, young, blond, beautiful, active, happy, Caucasian, hiking, climbing, smiling, sport, lifestyle, nature, outdoors, mountain, sea, rock, summer, travel, holidays.
+As a result, the keyword combination for this shot is: woman, female, person, one, young, blond, beautiful, active, happy, caucasian, hiking, climbing, smiling, sport, lifestyle, nature, outdoors, mountain, sea, rock, summer, travel, holidays.

-Another tip for compiling keywords is to analyze the keyword lists of stock images that are similar to yours.
-However, avoid the primitive copying of other people’s keywords.
+Another tip when composing keywords is analyzing keyword lists on images with similar themes.
+But avoid blindly copying other people’s keywords.

-Additionally, some authors use specific keywords to identify their images.
-Such keywords may not be suitable for your stock image or photo.
+Also, some contributors use specific keywords to identify their own images.
+Such words may not suit another image.

-Therefore, when reviewing other people’s keywords, analyze and select only those that suit you.
+So when reviewing other keyword lists, analyze and select only those that fit.

-Focus only on the main objects and the background if it is sufficiently prominent.
-For example, if the photograph depicts a person in full growth, there is no need to list all their body parts.
+Focus only on the main objects and the background if it is noticeable.
+For instance, if a full‑length person is shown, there is no need to list every body part.

-Here is a list of the most used keywords:
+Here is a list of commonly used keywords:

-– If your photo or illustration features people, be sure to include these words: people, person
+– if a photo or illustration contains people, always include: people, person

-– If your image has multiple objects of the same type, indicate their quantity: two; three; …; group
+– if an image contains multiple objects of one type, indicate the count: two; three; …; group

 • male – man